noflopsquad/contract/README.md

 class UsersRepo
   extend Contract
-  # These are the methods that any adapter of this port must implement
+  # These are the methods that any adapter of this port must implement.
   methods :find_by_email, :all
 end

-# For instance, this adapter is fine because it respects UsersRepo contract
+# For instance, this adapter is fine because it respects UsersRepo contract.
 class InMemoryUsersRepo
   def initialize
     @users = {'email1' => { name: "Koko", email: "email1" }}